-The IRS considers a child (or other dependent, such as a parent) who was born or died during the year and who meets all other dependency tests to have lived in the home for the full 12 months, regardless of how long that dependent was alive during the year.
+The IRS considers a child (or another dependent, such as a parent) who was born or died during the year and meets all other dependency tests to have lived in the home for the full 12 months, regardless of how long that dependent was alive during the year.

-Enter all information as you normally would, including 12 for the number of months in home.
+Enter all information as you normally would, including 12 for the number of months in the home.

 If the child was born and died during the year, and the parents did not have the opportunity to get a Social Security Number for the child, you will not be able to electronically file the return.

-One way to do this is to enter a false Social Security Number on the Main Information Sheet, so the credits will be calculated.
-Override the entries on Form 1040, Schedule EIC, Form 8812, and other forms to lock in the amounts, and then take the SSN off of the Main Information Sheet.
+One way to do this is to enter a false Social Security Number on the Main Information Sheet to calculate the credits.
+Override the entries on Form 1040, Schedule EIC, Form 8812, and other forms to lock in the amounts, and then take the SSN off the Main Information Sheet.